 DOH-ORANGE COUNTY ENCOURAGES COMMITMENT TO A HEART-HEALTHY LIFESTYLE FOR AMERICAN HEART MONTH

-February marks the beginning of American Heart Month, a federally designated month that is a great way to remind Americans to focus on their hearts and commit to a healthy lifestyle.
+ORLANDO, FL – The Florida Department of Health in Orange County recognizes American Heart Month.
+It’s a federally designated month that is a great way to remind Americans to focus on their hearts and commit to a healthy lifestyle.
 By making lifestyle changes and eliminating their risk factors, Floridians can help fight one of the deadliest diseases in the state and the nation among both men and women - heart disease.

 National trends show heart disease death rates are declining more slowly than they have in the past, especially among adults ages 35 to 64.
 In many communities across the U.S., death rates are increasing among adults in this age group.
 Risk factors for heart disease include high blood pressure, tobacco use and high cholesterol.
 The Centers for Disease Control and Prevention (CDC) estimates that roughly half of all Americans have at least one of these three risk factors.